aljoshakoecher/PackML-StateMachine/README.md

 // see figure for more transitions
 ```

-You can also create a state machine with a differnt initial state than 'Idle'.
+You can also create a state machine with a different initial state than 'Idle'.
 This can be done with the `withInitialState(State s)`-function of the builder.
 Simply pass in the state you want to have as the initial state to that function.

 ```java
 stateMachine = new StateMachineBuilder().withInitialState(new StoppedState()).build();